jrapala/cyber-webring/README.md

 - Import external JS libraries or CDN scripts
 - Upload large media (audio, video, uncompressed 4K PNGs)
 - Add multiple pages, blogs, or full portfolios
+- Delete the webring navigation at the bottom of your page

 This is a *one-page-per-human* operation.
 Keep it focused.